smartcontractkit/documentation/docs/Developer Reference/create-a-chainlinked-project.md

 ## Foundry Starter Kit

-To learn more about Foundry, see the [Foundry Documentation](https://onbjerg.github.io/foundry-book/).
-Also you can check the [Installation instructions](https://onbjerg.github.io/foundry-book/getting-started/installation.html).
+To learn more about Foundry, refer to the [Foundry Documentation](https://onbjerg.github.io/foundry-book/).
+You you also refer to the [Installation instructions](https://onbjerg.github.io/foundry-book/getting-started/installation.html).

 Once installed, clone the starter kit and install the project's dependencies: